USRC Gallatin (1807): War of 1812

 America's declaration of war, in mid-June 1812, was followed shortly by the Enemy Trade Act of 1812 on 6 July, which employed similar restrictions as previous legislation such as the Embargo Act of 1807, including prohibiting all trade with Great Britain; the 1812 Act was as ineffective as prior acts.
 On 7 July 1812, Norfolk native and experienced merchant Edward Herbert, of Norfolk, and an experienced merchant captain, replaced McNeil as master of Gallatin.
-Then in August 1812 the Treasury transferred Gallatin from Charleston back to Norfolk.
+Then in August 1812, the Treasury transferred Gallatin from Charleston back to Norfolk.

 On 1 August 1812, Gallatin, under the command of Daniel McNeil, captured the brig General Blake, which was sailing from London to Amelia Island.
 General Blake was flying the Spanish flag and carried an illegal cargo, including African slaves.
 The capture was adjudicated in Charleston, South Carolina.
-A French privateer captured the General Blake as she departed Charleston in January 1813.
+A French privateer captured General Blake as she departed Charleston in January 1813.
 According to a newspaper report, Gallatin captured a British letter of marque on 6 August as the British vessel was sailing to Jamaica.
 However, the New York Evening Post later declared the report false, and likely referencing the capture of the General Blake.

-On 12 August Gallatin escorted the British schooner HMS Whiting out of American waters at Hampton Roads.
+On 12 August, Gallatin escorted the British schooner HMS Whiting out of American waters at Hampton Roads.
 The Norfolk privateer Dash had captured Whiting, which had been bringing official dispatches to the US government from Britain and which was unaware of the outbreak of war.
 The US government ordered the release of Whiting.
 Unfortunately for the schooner, the French privateer Diligent or Diligence captured Whiting shortly after she was released.
 On 2 September Gallatin escorted the ship Tom Hazard into Norfolk.
 The privateer Comet had captured her and the master of Comet had kept the ship's papers and manifest before releasing her.
 As far as McNeil was concerned, Tom Hazard was carrying an illegal cargo of British goods.